Suzume: Box office

-Suzume grossed billion (million) in Japan, with a worldwide total of million.
+Suzume grossed over US$314 million worldwide, including ¥14.94 billion in Japan.
+It became the fourth-highest-grossing anime film worldwide at the time of its release.
 The film debuted at number one at the Japanese box office, and grossed ¥1.88 billion (US$13.49 million) from the advance IMAX screening and during its first three days.
 It surpassed Weathering with You to become the biggest three-day opening for a Shinkai film.
-In Japan, it is the fourth-highest-grossing film of 2022, the ninth-highest-grossing anime film of all time, and the 15th-overall highest-grossing film of all time.
+In Japan, Suzume became the fourth-highest-grossing film of 2022, and it ended its theatrical run as the eight-highest-grossing anime film and the 14th-overall highest-grossing film of all time.